weexteam/devtool-for-Apache-Weex/README.md

 $weex-devtool your_weex.we
 ```
 this command will compile `your_weex.we` to `your_weex.js`  and start the debug server as upon command.
-`your_weex.js` will deploy on the server and displayed in `DeviceList` page as  another qrcode contain the url of your_weex.js
+`your_weex.js` will deploy on the server and displayed in `AppList` page as  another qrcode contain the url of your_weex.js

 #### start debugger with a directory of we files